MFAP-1/sigma-finance/README.md

 ## Disclaimer

 The Sigma Finance project was inspired.... , and it was built solely for education purposes.
-Thus, I do not own any copyrights to xxxxxx nor xxxxx used in this project.
+Thus, I do not own any copyrights to APIs used in this project.

-You can find sprites and sounds in the following links:
+You can find the used APIs in the following links:

+> - x
+> - x
 > - x
 > - x
 > - x